 - READ YOUR BIBLE.
 Traffic will be so slow that you won’t get motion sickness while reading your Bible.
 Trust me, I do it every day.
 There’s going to be a few bumps along the way but you will definitely manage.
 I read from my tablet almost always and use an app from Olive Tree Software which provides a great selection of Bible reading guides.
 I haven’t had a headache or felt nauseous along the way. **FAIR WARNING: This is me.
 You may not be a seasoned commuter and reader at the same time to soooo…proceed with care.
 Bring a hard candy or Bonamine or White Flower oil to ease the transition…just in case.

 - READ A MAGAZINE.
 Isn’t it obvious that I like reading?
-I’m subscribed to quite a few magazines via the Zinio app, a digital magazine stand in my tablet.
-I have magazines on photography, design, technology, and business which all help me be in touch with the stuff that’s important not only to my personal life, but my career as well.
+I’m subscribed to quite a few magazines via the Zinio app, a digital magazine stand on my tablet.
+I have magazines on photography, design, technology, and business which all help me be in touch with the stuff that’s important not only to my personal life but my career as well.

 - WRITE.
 So if I’m not reading, I’m writing.
 I’ve written quite a few blog posts on this website while on my way to the office.
 It just takes some getting used to and the tablet (or the smartphone) has made it a lot easier to achieve decent writing.
 I have stopped writing on notebooks (those things made of paper) while commuting because my handwriting becomes illegible.